-- Unlawful ownership, possession, transportation, or use of a Firearm/weapon. - Shooting, firing, exploding, throwing, or discharging a Firearm/weapon. - Damaging any property through the unlawful, reckless, careless, or negligent use of a Firearm or weapon. - Brandishing/displaying of a Firearm or weapon in connection with a verbal or non-verbal threat of bodily harm on or off PHA-property without the legal justification that the Firearm or weapon was necessary for self-defense. - The infliction of any injury upon another person through the intentional, reckless, careless, or negligent use of a Firearm or weapon without the legal justification that the Firearm or weapon was necessary for self-defense.
+- Unlawful ownership, possession, transportation, or use of a Firearm/weapon. - Damaging any property through the unlawful, reckless, careless, or negligent use of a Firearm or weapon. - Brandishing/displaying of a Firearm or weapon in connection with a verbal or non-verbal threat of bodily harm on or off PHA-property without the legal justification that the Firearm or weapon was necessary for self-defense. - The infliction of any injury upon another person through the intentional, reckless, careless, or negligent use of a Firearm or weapon without the legal justification that the Firearm or weapon was necessary for selfdefense.